lukenewman/hope-ad-conf/README.md

 # backend

 The backend uses FastAPI to set up a simple API that can get, update, and delete flow for a station.
+It can also get the total flow of all stations.

 Currently, it is hard-coded to handle two stations with IDs `station1` and `station2`.